KyleKing/recipes/docs/dessert/hot_fudge_sauce.md

 ## Notes

-- If using Cocoa powder, for every 1 oz chocolate, use 3 tbsp cocoa powder + 1 tbsp butter
+- If using Cocoa powder, for every 1 oz chocolate, use 3 Tbsp cocoa powder + 1 Tbsp butter